-On the view we are developing here, the central task for a semantics of fiction is to furnish an implicit definition of "f", by specifying truth conditions for sentences $\lceil f(S) \rceil$ , whose scopes S occur under tacit modification of the a-modifier.
+The central task for a semantics of fiction is to furnish an implicit definition of "f", by specifying truth conditions for sentences $\lceil f(S) \rceil$ , whose scopes S occur under tacit modification of the a-modifier.
 These will be different sets of truth conditions.
 The reason why is that